 Going back to the particular metric we wrote earlier: $g{\alpha\beta} = (-1, 1, 1, 1)$ down the diagonal.
 This is called the Minkowski metric, and is usually given a special symbol: $\eta{\alpha\beta}$.
 The Minkowski metric is of special importance.
 It describes flat spacetime, which is spacetime without gravity.
 Any metric that can be put in the Minkowski form by a transformation also describes flat spacetime.
-Here, by the way, is a place to point out the difference between spacetime and a particular metric used to describe it.
-Spacetime has some particular geometric characteristics (for example, it's flat).
+Here we note that there is a difference between spacetime and a particular metric used to describe it.
+Spacetime has some particular geometric characteristics (for example, the Minkowski spacetime is flat).
 A metric is what you get when you pick a coordinate system to use with that spacetime.
 Seems trivial, but as we'll see in a later lecture, sometimes a change in the coordinates (which therefore does not change the spacetime) has made a big difference in how things are perceived.

-So, in flat spacetime one could easily write $ds^2 = -c^2dt^2 + dr^2 + r^2(d\theta^2 + \sin^2\theta d\phi^2)$, and recover the Minkowski metric by the usual spherical to Cartesian transformation.
+So, in flat spacetime one could easily write $ds^2 = -c^2 dt^2 + dr^2 + r^2 (d\theta^2 + \sin^2\theta d\phi^2)$, and recover the Minkowski metric by the usual spherical to Cartesian transformation.
 However, there are some metrics for which a global transformation to Minkowski is not possible, e.g.,